 Here is what you would need if you are interested in painting your furniture:

 – Primer.
-I used the smallest can they had and I have already used it for three projects and still have lots more.
+I used the smallest can they have, and I have already used it for three projects and still have lots more.

-– Paint- the color I used was called Egg Cream by Behr for this project.
+– Paint- the color I used was Egg Cream by Behr for this project.

 – Polyurethane.
 I used two coats for each chair and by the way, this will always be your last step in painting furniture.